Our Values

 Origin Green Gold Member

-We are currently working with Enterprise Ireland as part of their Green Start Programme, which involves improving our carbon footprint by assessing the life cycles of our existing packaging and investigating greener alternates.80% of input packaging is currently recycled and 95% of output packaging is recyclable.
-Within the last 5 years the company has contacted all of their suppliers to encourage them to reduce unnecessary packaging sent with raw materials.
+We are currently working with Enterprise Ireland as part of their Green Start Programme, which involves reducing our carbon footprint by assessing the life cycles of our existing packaging and investigating greener alternates.
+All our packaging is recyclable, and we use recycled content in our packaging when possible.
+In the last 5 years we have contacted all of our suppliers to encourage them to reduce unnecessary packaging sent with raw materials.

 Energy and water consumption